 In Chinese medicine, the season of Winter is associated with the “Water Element”.
 This quiescent time is exemplified by longer nights and shorter days, and cooler temperatures.
 In nature, in the plant and animal kingdoms, we observe dormancy.
 And we, as humans, are not separate from this energetic perspective.
 Despite our modern amenities like heated homes, artificial light and availability of food (at least for many of us!) we are still affected by the subtle yet profound energies of the natural world.
 No wonder we feel drawn to stay home curled up with a good book instead of joining in holiday celebrations.
 Winter is the time to restore and rejuvenate our energies on all levels.
 It is a time to refill the reservoirs.

-One way to be supportive to someone you love (or yourself) is is to give the gift of acupuncture.
-Traditional acupuncture is a natural effective way to balance your body, mind and spirit and gain valuable tools for self-care.
+One way to be supportive to someone you love (or yourself) is to give the gift of acupuncture.
+Traditional acupuncture is a naturally effective way to balance your body, mind, and spirit and gain valuable tools for self-care.

 Alice Adams has been a licensed Five Element Acupuncturist since 1990 and a Registered Nurse from 1980 until 2012.
 Her introduction to Eastern Medicine and alternative healing began as an acupuncture patient in 1984.